chibitronics/ltc-os/README.md

 1. Check out https://github.com/chibitronics/ltc-os.git
 2. Check out the build tag.
 For example, version 1.9.0 has a tag of "ltc-p1-1.9.0"
 3. Change to the "orchard" dir
-4. Run "make LTC_HW_VERSION=PVT1C TRGT=arm-none-eabi-".
-If you're compiling it on the Raspberry Pi itself, you can omit the "TRGT=" argument.
+4. Run "make LTC_HW_VERSION=PVT1E".
+If you're cross-compiling it, add " TRGT=arm-none-eabi-" to the command.
 5. If you get a complaint about stubs-soft.h, create an empty file of that name in the directory where the error message is pointing to and the error will go away.

 The build result will be "build/orchard.elf", an object file that can be loaded using openOCD into the ChibiChip.